 - Optional: 1 teaspoon rosemary (fresh, minced)

 - 1 3/4 pounds potatoes (red or Yukon Gold)

 Make the Filling

-- Stir in tomato paste, gluten-free Worcestershire sauce, beef stock, thyme, parsley, and optional rosemary.
+Stir in tomato paste, gluten-free Worcestershire sauce, beef stock, bacon, thyme, parsley, and optional rosemary.
 Cook until the mixture is thick and all vegetables are tender.
 Remove from heat and set aside.

 Make the Mashed Potato Topping

-- Bake in heated oven for about 30 minutes or until the potatoes are golden brown.
-Serve hot.
+Bake in the heated oven for about 30 minutes or until the potatoes are golden brown.

 Traditional Shepherd's Pie